 Next question is, how should this money be invested?
 As the investment timelines are compressed, I would suggest investing in a conservative manner with a healthy amount of fixed income and cash – especially for the 14-year-old.
 With only a few years left until the money is needed, it’s no time to gamble on squeezing a few points out of the market.

-Here is a detailed article on moving to fixed income and cash prior to RESP withdrawals.
+Here is a detailed article on maximizing RESP withdrawals.

 Specific to my friend Gary, even with older kids (14 and 12), opening RESPs (or a family RESP) today and contributing $5k for each child (until age 17) would result in a total of $10k in free CESG money.